MicrosoftDocs/customer-insights/ci-docs/journeys/content-rewrite.md

 > AI-generated content may be incorrect.
 It's your responsibility to edit generated content so that your final copy is accurate and appropriate.

 > [!NOTE]
-> The content rewrite Copilot is accessible only for text with a minimum of 10 words.
-If the text snippet is shorter or empty, the content rewrite Copilot feature is disabled.
+> The content rewrite copilot is accessible only for text with a minimum of 10 words.
+If the text snippet is shorter or empty, the content rewrite copilot feature is disabled.

 > [!Tip]
 > You have the option to refresh only a specific part of your paragraph instead of making changes to the entire paragraph.
 To do this, follow these steps:
 > 1. Select the text you want to update.
-> 1. To make modifications to the selected text, utilize any of the Copilot options: "Get ideas," "Tone," "Shorten," or "Lengthen."
+> 1. To make modifications to the selected text, utilize any of the copilot options: "Get ideas," "Tone," "Shorten," or "Lengthen."

 > [!div class="mx-imgBorder"]
 > ![Copilot screenshot with selected editable text facility](media/selected-editable-text-facility.png "Copilot screenshot with selected editable text facility")